 Scaling Revenue: Pricing, Upsells, and Long-Term Roadmap

-Start by treating pricing like an experiment: set hypotheses, measure cohorts, and optimize for lifetime value rather than one-off conversion wins.
+Treat pricing as an experiment: set hypotheses and measure cohorts for lifetime value instead of focusing solely on one-off conversions.
 Successful pricing balances value capture (how much customers will pay) with expansion potential (upsells, add-ons, and retention).
 That means designing tiers with clear anchors, running controlled price experiments, and making operational investments — billing, analytics, and support — before chasing volume.
-Use member feedback and usage data to prioritize roadmap items that directly increase retention and average revenue per user (ARPU).

 Pricing strategies and experiments